2007 Alderney UFO sighting: Bowyer's accounts

 In 2013, the British academic and folklorist David Clarke published a partial transcript of the recorded conversation between Bowyer and an air traffic controller on the island of Jersey.
 In the transcript, the air traffic controller said that he did not pick up any radar contacts ahead of Bowyer's aircraft, only seeing "a very faint primary contact", which he considered to be meteorological in origin.

 Bowyer said that he approached the light and looked at it through his binoculars.
 He later said that he had been "able to look at this fantastic light without discomfort".
 He also said he saw a second object moving in formation with the first set of lights, later stating it was "exactly the same ... [but] further away", being closer to the island of Guernsey.
 He said the UFO was "clearly visual" for approximately nine minutes.

 After landing in Alderney, Bowyer made an official report to the Civil Aviation Authority, labelling the incident as a "near-miss".
 Bowyer then flew the return leg of his flight to Southampton, but did not see the objects again.
 By 25 April 2007, the British Ministry of Defence (MoD) had stated that it would not investigate the reported sighting.
 Approximately a week after the reported sighting, the MoD stated the incident had taken place in French airspace and so was outside its responsibility.
 Two weeks after that, the MoD released information connected with the report, including a statement from a second pilot.
 The report of the sighting published by the MoD reads in its entirety:

 First object was bright orange/yellow.
 There was a gap in light or darker area.
 Second object was identical.

 Later, in Pilot magazine, Bowyer added a sketch of what he had seen to this report, in which he described the objects as approximately the size of a "reasonably large town".
 Bowyer reported to the BBC that he was "pretty shook-up" by what he saw, describing the incident as "pretty scary".
 The Times regarded Bowyer's report as "one of the most impressive and perplexing testimonies to have found its way into MoD archives".
 In 2008, the British newspaper The Daily Telegraph reported on the incident in connection with what it called a "huge rise" in reported UFO sightings in the United Kingdom.

 Other witness accounts

 According to Bowyer, several passengers on his aircraft had noticed the light, one of whom described it as "sunlight-coloured".
 Two passengers reported seeing the light to the Evening Standard, one of them describing it as "an orange light ... like an elongated oval".
-Patrick Patterson, a pilot from the Channel Islands' airline Blue Islands reported that he saw a similarly described object in the same approximate position.
-It was later reported that this pilot saw "an object behind him to his left" at 1950 feet.
+Patrick Patterson, a pilot from the airline Blue Islands reported that he saw a similarly described object in the same approximate position.
+It was later reported that this pilot saw "an object behind him to his left" at 1950 ft.
 One interpretation of this event was that this was an atmospheric phenomenon.